-Accept any other relevant external environment factor and explanation.
+Accept any other relevant source of finance and explanation.

 Marks should be allocated according to the markbands on page 3.

-Award a maximum of [3] for a theoretical answer
+Award a maximum of [3] for a theoretical answer.

-Award a maximum of [4] for limiting the explanation to only one external factor.
+Award a maximum of [4] for an answer that limits explanation to one source of finance.

 Award a maximum of [5] if the explanation is mainly descriptive, but in context.
+Eg if most of the context is mentioned but not developed.